Don Dixon (musician)

-Don Dixon (born December 13, 1950) is an American record producer, songwriter, and musician.
-He is considered to be one of the key producers of what is called the jangle pop movement of the early 1980s, including working with R.E.M. and The Smithereens.
+Donald Allen Dixon (born December 13, 1950) is an American record producer, songwriter, and musician.
+He is considered to be one of the key producers of what is called the jangle pop movement of the early 1980s, including working with R.E.M. and the Smithereens.

 Early life

 Dixon was born in Lancaster, South Carolina.
 He says he learned to play the bass guitar in junior high school "because of the control that it offered".
 He said, "I bought a bass, one of those great Danelectro Silvertones, and I wish I had it back.
 From Sears for $79.
 Then a few months later I really liked upright, so I found an old upright in a church in Charlotte, and just was sort of self-taught on those things, but I could read music."
 At the age of fifteen, he made his first recording, playing upright bass with jazz musician Louis McGloughn in Charlotte, North Carolina.
 He also sang in church.

-Dixon attended the University of North Carolina at Chapel Hill, where his roommate was the writer Bruce Brooks.
+Dixon attended the University of North Carolina at Chapel Hill (UNC-Chapel Hill), where his roommate was the writer Bruce Brooks.

 Career

 Arrogance

-Dixon and several fellow freshmen at the University of North Carolina at Chapel Hill formed the band Arrogance.
+Dixon and several fellow freshmen at the UNC-Chapel Hill formed the band Arrogance.
 He shared lead vocals, played the bass, and also wrote songs.
 Arrogance recorded six albums and helped create a local music scene.
 Before breaking up in 1983, Arrogance became North Carolina's top local act.
 Dixon spent thirteen years as a member of Arrogance and learned the essence of record production during this time, producing all of the band's independent albums.
 He says, "Even though Arrogance never made it big nationally, we did play all over the eastern part of the country and we did release six albums.
 In fact, we really did help pioneer the independent approach to putting out albums in the '70s. …We took it upon ourselves to play original music in clubs, to force club owners and audiences to realize that new music doesn't have to come from someplace else."